dmeliksetian/quantum_pigeonhole_paradox/README.md

 If you use or adapt this work, please cite:

 > Dikran Meliksetian (Qiskit Advocate),
 > *The Quantum Pigeonhole Paradox in Qiskit 2.x: From Strong to Weak Measurements*,
-> Qiskit Community Tutorial (2025).
-> DOI: *to be assigned via Zenodo*.
+> DOI: 10.5281/zenodo.17387139.

 ---